filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 ## Benchmarks

-In order to have a good cost estimation benchmarks on different systems were run.
+In order to have a good cost estimation, we ran benchmarks on different systems.
 It’s consistent that the difference in the total runtime of the SNARK phase between interactive PoRep and non-interactive PoRep is the expected 12.5-13x.

 This phase consists of two distinct steps.
 The synthesis, which is a memory and CPU heavy operation and the proving, which is GPU heavy.
 The SupraSeal implementation only target the proving.
 There we see speedups between 6-10x.
 It depends on the GPU, while newer generations see higher speedups.